softwareguru/istio-events/content/schedule-sessionize.md

 ---
-title: "Schedule (Release Candidate)"
+title: "Schedule (Full)"
-url: "/schedule"
+url: "/schedule/full"
 ---
 Times should show up in your local timezone.